johnjiangtw0804/johnjiangtw0804/README.md

 ### Hi there 👋
 Hello, My name is Jonathan Jiang.
 I'm a software engineer with a focus on backend development and DevOps/SRE.
 My expertise lies in cloud computing and backend development.
-Right now, I'm pursuing my Master's degree in Computer Science at SJSU.
+Right now, I just graduated from SJSU with a master degree in computer science.
 I'm passionate about building software as it bridges the gap between virtual environments and the real world 🌎

 🔭 I’m currently working on
 1. I collaborated with my classmates from UCSD on the backend of a social application, tree-hole-backend, which is written in Go.